Princess-Jewel/changera-second-test/README.md

 </b></h1>

-I have a deployed my solution on [Vercel](https://www.vercel.com/)<br>
+I have a deployed my solution on  [https://changera-second-test.vercel.app/](https://changera-second-test.vercel.app/)
-click the following link to check my solution [https://changera-second-test.vercel.app/](https://changera-second-test.vercel.app/)

 And also deployed my solution on [Github Pages](https://github.com/Princess-Jewel/changera-second-test)